SFDO-Community-Sprints/DLRS-Documentation/docs/Issues/index.md

 ### How do I optimize DLRS?
 I am running into Apex CPU Limits or other performance issues!

 DLRS gives you many options for controlling how it runs.
-It can run in realtime synchronously from a DLRS Trigger, your own Trigger, or Process Builder.
-It can also be run asynchronously with it’s [Scheduled Incremental Mode or Scheduled Full Calculate Mode](https://sfdo-community-sprints.github.io/DLRS-Documentation/Architecture/calculates.html).
-Additionally you can use Process Builder and a Scheduled Action with a delay such as `0 Hours from now` which will happen typically within a few minutes.
+It can run in realtime synchronously from a DLRS Trigger, your own Trigger, Process Builder, or Flow.
+It can also be run asynchronously with its [Scheduled Incremental Mode or Scheduled Full Calculate Mode](https://sfdo-community-sprints.github.io/DLRS-Documentation/Architecture/calculates.html).
+Additionally you can use Flow and a Scheduled Action with a delay such as `0 Hours from now` which will happen typically within a few minutes.

 Strongly consider whether you need DLRS to run in realtime or not.
 Also consider whether you want to deploy the DLRS trigger or call the DLRS Trigger Handler from your own trigger framework.
 Consider calling `dlrs.RollupService.triggerHandler()` directly.